fastforwardlabs/airline_delay_prediction/README.md

 └── requirements.txt
 ```

-By following the notebooks, scripts, and documentation in the `code` directory, you will understand how to perform similar classification tasks on CML, as well as how to use the platform's major features to your advantage.
+By following the notebooks, scripts, and documentation in the `code` directory, you will understand how to perform similar tasks on CML, as well as how to use the platform's major features to your advantage.
 These features include:

 - Data ingestion, cleaning, and processing with Spark
 - Hive table creation and querying